Updated: DECEMBER 21, 2021

 Greek sex is an outdated euphemism for anal sex.

 Ancient Greeks were accepting of romantic or sexual relationships between males.
-However, anal sex was not a universally accepted practice outside of Greece, and was therefore the target of jokes in Roman comedies and plays.
+However, homosexuality and anal sex (particularly between consenting men) was not a universally accepted practice outside of Greece, and was therefore the target of jokes in Roman comedies and plays.

 More About Greek Sex

 Looking back on things, attempting to attribute such a widely-used sexual practice to one specific culture is a pretty silly concept now.
 Greek sex, like French kiss, seem to be anachronisms that have long since been surpassed by better knowledge of our history.
 The Greeks have long been held up as the exemplar of male homosexual behaviour, when in reality, male-identified folk have been touchin’ and lovin’ all around the world throughout human history.
 And surely, not all Greeks were even having anal sex!
 They weren’t the first and they certainly won’t be the last.